Site menu:

 2000 Juvenile Girls Aoife McCarthy

 Athletics Leinster presents Outstanding Service awards to people from four of the province's counties each year.
-Tommy Mulholland of St Peter's AC received one of these awards for 2010.
+Tommy Mulholland of St Peter's AC received one of these awards in 2010, as did Kathleen McConnell in 2018.

 Athletics Leinster awards for Outstanding Service in County Louth